The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 An on-call employee who is not required to be at the work site, and who is effectively free to use his or her time for his or her own purposes, is not working while on call and need not be paid.
 Of course, if the employee is paged and must perform work, the employee must be paid for all hours worked.

-Minimum wage complaints may be filed with the Office of the Attorney General's Fair Labor Division.
+Complaints must be filed with the Office of the Attorney General's Fair Labor Division.
+For a wage complaint form, addresses and phone numbers, please visit the Attorney General's web page.

 Full text of minimum wage law.